 - Travel that is reimbursed or sponsored by the university; a U.S. federal, state, or local government agency; another U.S. institution of higher education; a U.S. academic teaching hospital, medical center, or research institute that is affiliated with a U.S. institution of higher education.

-A Significant (Financial) Interest that could directly and significantly affect the design, conduct, or reporting of PHS-funded research.
+A Significant (Financial) Interest that could directly and significantly affect the design, conduct, or reporting of research.

 The university’s report of a Financial Conflict of Interest to a PHS Awarding Component.